-TABLE B-1 PRELIMINARY MILES OF ACCESS ROADS SUBJECT TO CARBON COUNTY CUP
+TABLE B-1PRELIMINARY MILES OF ACCESS ROADS SUBJECT TO CARBON COUNTY CUP

 ROAD TYPE MILES

-Existing Roads - No Improvement 196.9
+Existing Roads Requiring No Improvement 14.5

-Existing Roads - Improvements Required 18.7
+Existing Roads Requiring Improvement 6.2

-New Roads 27.1
+New Roads 4.8

-Temporary Roads
+Temporary Roads 1.5

-2.2.5 Multi-Purpose Construction Yards and Helicopter Fly Yards
+2.2.5 Multi-Purpose Construction Yard and Helicopter Fly Yards

-There are five multi-purpose construction yards proposed for use in Carbon County, four of which will be situated on private land; see Attachment C-2, Map 1.
-Multi-purpose construction yards will serve as field offices; reporting locations for workers; parking spaces for vehicles and equipment; and sites for material storage, fabrication, assembly, concrete batch plants, and stations for equipment maintenance.
-These yards would cover approximately 30 acres and would be situated approximately every 25 to 30 miles along the route.
+There is one multi-purpose construction yard proposed for use in Carbon County; it is not situated on private land; see Attachment C-2, Map 1.
+The multi-purpose construction yard will serve as a field office; reporting location for workers; parking spaces for vehicles and equipment; and a site for material storage, fabrication, assembly, concrete batch plants, and a station for equipment maintenance.
+This yard will cover approximately 20 acres.
+For the Aeolus-Freezeout Rebuild, no new multi-purpose construction yards will be required; instead, areas in the Aeolus and Freezeout substation fenced yards will be used.

-There are 21 helicopter fly yards proposed for use in Carbon County, 10 of which will be situated on private land; see Attachment C-2, Map 1.
-Temporary use helicopter fly yards will cover approximately 15 acres and will be situated approximately every five miles along the route where helicopter-assisted construction is planned.
-In areas of heavy helicopter construction, fly yards will be situated in closer proximity, approximately every one to two miles.
+There are 10 helicopter fly yards proposed for use in Carbon County, one of which will be situated on private land; see Attachment C-2, Map 1.
+Temporary use helicopter fly yards will cover approximately 10-15 acres and will be situated approximately every five miles along the route where helicopter-assisted construction may occur.
 The fly yards will be used to transport materials to structure work areas during construction and may include space dedicated to refueling helicopters.
+No additional helicopter fly yards are anticipated to be needed for the Aeolus-Freezeout Rebuild.